Online Counseling for Individuals, Couples and Marriage Counseling services

 More About Online Therapy . . .

-Per state regulations, to engage in online counseling you must be a Texas resident and be physically in the state of Texas for all sessions.
-That means that even if you are a resident of Texas, you cannot be out of the state working or on vacation when you participate in online counseling.
+Per state regulations, to engage in online counseling you must be a resident of one of the states we are licensed in, and also be physically in that state for all sessions.
+That means that even if you are a resident, you cannot be out of the state working or on vacation when you participate in online counseling.

 We will screen for fit prior to our first session.
 We will either ask some general questions or have you fill out some forms ahead of our first session.